raspants/Admin-menu/README.md

 Highlights

-- Keeps the system the comsistant and esures UID uniquenes.
+- Keeps the system the consistent and enures UID uniqueness.
-- Avoids unnecesary memmory use from using ex. buffer array.
+- Avoids unnecessary memory use from using ex. buffer array.
-- Avoids the nead to re-srot the entire array after each insertion
+- Avoids the need to re-sort the entire array after each insertion
 - Efficiently insert new card while keeping the array sorted.

 ## Summary

-This project demonstrates mamory management, input validation and file persistance for an access contorl system.
+This project demonstrates memory management, input validation and file persistence for an access control system.

 - Modular design for easy maintenance and testing.
-- Suports dynamic scaling of data.
+- Supports dynamic scaling of data.
 - Emphasizes Safety operations and user-frendly interactions.

 Potential improvements

-- Add concurrency suport for scaning multiple cards in real-time.
+- Add concurrency support for scaning multiple cards in real-time.
 - Proper hardware integation.
 - Card Uid incryption.